NoxxieNl/ptv-laravel/docs/UniqueIdGeneration.md

 # UniqueIdGeneration

-When you want to import data to the PTV transfer databse you must specify a unique ID for each new import.
-However sometimes it can happen you must import the same order from your own application to the PTV database.
+When you want to import data to the PTV transfer database you must specify a unique ID for each new import.
+However sometimes it can happen you must import the same order again.
 Then the unique ID of your own application suddenly is not unique anymore.
 Or perhaps you want to send an update to PTV for a specific order... well thats where this helper class comes in.

 Binded as a `singleton` in the service container this class takes care of generation a unique random ID for your order creating / updateing or deleting insertions in the database.
 If you use the default configuration of this package the placeholder from the config `%UNIQUE_ID%` uses this class.